jpf/terraform-provider-okta/README.md

 }
 ```

-OR you can specify environment variables:
+_or_ you can specify environment variables:

 ```
 OKTA_ORG_NAME=<okta instance name, e.g. dev-XXXXXX>